A Travel Price Comparison for Greece Rhodes vs. Thessaloniki for Attractions, Food, Beaches, and Couples

 Rhodes is a popular place to visit.
 Many visitors also spend a good bit of time hiking.
 One week may feel like too much time unless you plan to do a lot of relaxing.
 The entire region has so many activities, and you'll want time to do everything.

-Travelers enjoy the shopping and museums when visiting the vibrant destination of Thessaloniki.
+Travelers enjoy the shopping and museums when visiting the bustling destination of Thessaloniki.
 This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

-For some great organized tour ideas, see The Best 2-Week Tours in Greece, The Best Bicycle Tours in Greece, Tours for Outdoor and Nature Lovers in Greece, and The Best Coach Bus Tours in Greece.
+For some great organized tour ideas, see The Best Luxury Tours to Greece, The Best Budget Tours to Greece, The Best Tours for Seniors to Greece, and The Best Contiki Tours to Greece.

 Which place is cheaper, Thessaloniki or Rhodes?

 These are the overall average travel costs for the two destinations.
+These travel costs come from the actual spending of real travelers.

-The average daily cost (per person) in Rhodes is €135, while the average daily cost in Thessaloniki is €134.
+The average daily cost (per person) in Rhodes is €170, while the average daily cost in Thessaloniki is €165.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Rhodes and Thessaloniki in more detail.

 Accommodation